mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    echo "✅ DataSync EFS location created: ${EFS_LOCATION_ARN}"
    ```

-   The EFS location establishes the secure network pathway for data transfer within your VPC.
-This configuration ensures that all file transfers occur through encrypted connections while maintaining optimal performance for large-scale synchronization operations.
+   The EFS location establishes the secure network pathway for data transfer within your VPC infrastructure.
+This configuration ensures that all file transfers occur through encrypted NFSv4.1 connections while maintaining optimal performance for large-scale synchronization operations and preserving POSIX file system semantics.

 7. **Create DataSync Task**:

-   DataSync tasks define the complete synchronization workflow including source and destination locations, transfer options, scheduling, and data validation settings.
-The task configuration controls how files are transferred, what happens to existing files, and how the service handles errors or conflicts during synchronization operations.
+   DataSync tasks define the complete synchronization workflow including source and destination locations, transfer options, scheduling, and comprehensive data validation settings.
+The task configuration controls how files are transferred, what happens to existing files, how the service handles errors or conflicts, and ensures data integrity through point-in-time consistency verification during synchronization operations.

    ```bash
    # Create DataSync task for S3 to EFS synchronization